 To make it harder space the cups further away.
 See which child can get the most ping pong balls into the cups.

 Minute to Win it Kids Party Games

-These are great because you can rotate through the groups of kids quickly so that all can play in a limited time.
-Here are the ones that have worked best for me:
+Minute to Win It Games are really fun party games because you can rotate through the groups of kids quickly so that all can play in a limited amount of time.
+Perfect for quick classroom parties.

-5. Cup Stacking – What you need – 42 red solo cups.
+What You Need – 42 red solo cups.

-6. Spoons – What you need – box of plastic spoons, 24 ping pong balls, 8 small paper bowls
+What You Need – box of plastic spoons, 24 ping pong balls, 8 small paper bowls –

 This game is for four kids at a time.
 Give each a spoon and two bowls.
 In one bowl add six ping pong balls.
 Kids have one minute to try to transfer the ping pong balls to the other bowl using only the spoon in their mouth.
 They may not use their hands.